lukefleed/website/src/contents/compressed-fixedvec.md

 ```

 Here, `(self >> 1)` shifts the value back.
 The term `-(self & 1)` creates a mask from the LSB (the original sign bit).
 In two's complement, this becomes `0` for even numbers (originally positive) and `-1` (all ones) for odd numbers (originally negative).
 The final XOR with this mask correctly restores the original two's complement representation.

+We might ask ourselves: why not just a direct bitcast for signed types, perhaps via a `uN -> iN` chain.
+Well, while a direct [transmute](https://doc.rust-lang.org/std/mem/fn.transmute.html) between same-sized integer types is a no-op, the approach fails when the logical `bit_width` is smaller than the physical type size. `FixedVec`'s core logic extracts a `bit_width`-sized unsigned integer from its storage.
+For example, when reading a 4-bit representation of `-1` (binary `1111`), the `from_word` function receives the value `15u64`.
+At this point, the context that those four bits represented a negative number is lost.
+A cast chain like `15u64 as u8 as i8` would simply yield `15i8`, not `-1i8`.

+To correctly reconstruct the signed value, one would need to manually perform sign extension based on the known `bit_width`.
+This involves checking the most significant bit of the extracted value and, if set, filling the higher-order bits of the word with ones.
+This logic requires a conditional branch, which can introduce pipeline stalls and degrade performance in tight loops.
+ZigZag decoding, by contrast, is a purely arithmetic, branch-free transformation.
+Its reconstruction logic is a simple sequence of bitwise shifts and XORs, making it a faster and more consistent choice for the hot path of data access.

 With this logic within the trait system, the main `FixedVec` implementation remains clean and agnostic to the signedness of the data it stores.